Source plasma is collected from donors.

 Plasma regenerates in the human body in two days.

 Individuals can donate plasma a maximum of once a week at Canadian Plasma Resources.
+This is subject to cumulative volume limits for a six-month period based on the donor’s weight.

 Your plasma will be tested for HIV, hepatitis A, B and C as well as syphilis and ParvoB19.